djvill/elan-file-checkers/README.md

 - <a id="elan-hard-to-align"> Elan's user interface makes it rather difficult to align turn boundaries on multiple tiers (unlike Praat, which provides an easy way to duplicate alignments on multiple tiers; or Transcriber, in which time intervals are explicitly mapped to one or more tiers); this can result in short overlaps that are imperceptible to the Elan GUI user.
 These easily created overlaps make a mess in LaBB-CAT, where they become short orphan turns.

-- Elan also allows for turns to overlap in a way that messes with LaBB-CAT's automatic phonetic alignment performed via HTK or MFA.
+- <a id="elan-overlaps"> Elan also allows for turns to overlap in a way that messes with LaBB-CAT's automatic phonetic alignment performed via HTK or MFA.
 For example, if the main speaker's utterances from 0:40 to 0:55 are transcribed in a single turn and an interviewer's backchannel is transcribed from 0:46 to 0:47, LaBB-CAT refuses to align the entire main-speaker turn from 0:40 to 0:55.

 ## What do they do?